Lens Mounts

 If a lens focuses too soon (i.e. lens is set to 10’ but focuses at 5’) the flange distance is too short.

 To alter the flange distance, the lens mount must be disassembled and shims must be added or subracted.
+With calibration of the focal plane, magnification of an image will increase with added shims.

 There are additional shims in the shim kit included with an E9.